Finbob12/sneaker-buy-sell/README.md

 ## R16 - Detail any third party services that your app will use

-DEVISE - FAKER - STRIPE - ULTRAHOOK - AWS S3
+DEVISE - FAKER - STRIPE - ULTRAHOOK - AWS S3 - RANSACK

 ## R17 - Describe your projects models in terms of the relationships (active record associations) they have with each other